jamestalton/quartz/README.md

 ## Usage

 Quartz can now be run as a docker image, mounting the `content` and `public` folders for the input and output.

-It can be configures by mounting a `quartz.config.ts`.
+It can be configured by mounting a `quartz.config.ts`.

 ```
 podman run --rm -it \